What is a floating license?

 - Floating "per-seat" license model

-- Licensing software in cloud and virtual environments
+- Licensing software in cloud environments

 - Check-out/check-in license model